wandb/docs/docs/guides/hosting/privacy-settings.md

 ## Configure privacy settings for a team

 Team admins can configure privacy settings for their respective teams from within the `Privacy` section of the team **Settings** tab.
-Each setting can be configured as long as it's not enforced at the organization scope:
+Each setting is configurable as long as it's not enforced at the organization scope:

 * Hide this team from all non-members
 * Make all future team projects private (public sharing not allowed)